mezabo/aws-macie/README.md

 # Overview

 We’ll generate some mock Personally Identifiable Information (PII) in an S3 bucket, configure Amazon Macie to detect and report it, and set up alerts using EventBridge and SNS.

-This setup will be done in the ap-southeast-2 region, so ensure you switch regions if deploying elsewhere.

 Macie is free for the first 30 days, so be sure to disable it within that time to avoid any charges.

 # Example Data